Sandek: Customs

-The Rema records a custom that a father should not honor the same individual twice with being the sandek for his children.
-The reason is that the sandek is compared to a kohen (priest) offering the incense offering in the Jewish Temple.
-The procedure regarding the incense is that a kohen does not perform this mitzva more than once in his lifetime: as God is presumed to reward with wealth the kohen who offers the incense, as many kohanim as possible are given the opportunity to become wealthy.
+The Rema records a custom that a father should not honor the same individual twice by being the sandek for his children.
+The reason is that the sandek is compared to a kohen (priest) offering the incense offering in the Temple in Jerusalem.
+The procedure regarding the incense is that a kohen does not perform this mitzva more than once in his lifetime: as God is presumed to reward with wealth the kohen who offers the incense, as many kohanim as possible are allowed to become wealthy.
 Similarly, the opportunity is afforded to as many people as possible to serve as a sandek and receive God's blessing to become wealthy.

 The Vilna Gaon expresses some skepticism regarding this custom.
-First, based on its reasoning, the custom should have been that one should not serve more than once as a sandek for any child, not just two different children of one family.
+First, based on its reasoning, the custom should have been that one should not serve more than once as a sandek for any child, not just two children of one family.
 Second, the Vilna Gaon writes that no one has become wealthy because he served as a sandek.
-Nevertheless, the Aruch Hashulchan concludes that the custom recorded by the Rema should be observed.
+Nevertheless, the Aruch HaShulchan concludes that the custom recorded by Isserlies should be observed.
 The Aruch Hashulchan notes, though, that the custom in many locales is that the rav (rabbi) of the city serves as the sandek for all the baby boys.
-The Aruch Hashulchan justifies this practice by comparing the local rav to the kohen gadol (high priest), who had the right to offer a korban (sacrifice) or incense any time he desired.
-Indeed, it is related that the Chazon Ish served as the sandek for innumerable baby boys.
-Rabbi Yissocher Frand relates that Rav Yaakov Yitzchak Ruderman (the rosh yeshiva (dean) of Yeshivat Ner Yisrael) also served as the sandek for countless baby boys.
+The Aruch Hashulchan justifies this practice by comparing the local rav to the High Priest of Israel, who had the right to offer a korban (sacrifice) or incense any time he desired.
+Indeed, it is related that Avrohom Yeshaya Karelitz served as the sandek for innumerable baby boys.
+Yissocher Frand relates that Yaakov Yitzchak Ruderman, rosh yeshiva (dean) of Yeshivas Ner Yisroel, also served as the sandek for countless baby boys.

 The honor was given traditionally to one Jewish male: some older family member (grandfather, great-grandfather), a rabbi, or another important male who was observant and righteous.
 The sandek also wore the tallit (prayer shawl) and held the baby on a pillow while the mohel completed the circumcision.
-In modern times, among some more liberal Jews, the sandek may be female, or even non-Jewish.
+In modern times, a sandek may be female or even non-Jewish.
 At most ceremonies, there is only a single sandek, but two are permissible, although more than two is uncommon.

 During the brit, a chair is sometimes placed next to the sandek's seat.
 The chair is reserved for the prophet Elijah, and remains unoccupied during the ceremony; this practice is derived from the tradition that Elijah protects children from danger.
 According to some sources, the sandek is the "representative" of Elijah.